Code-Institute-Submissions/ms1-the_rolls/README.md

 [Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/).
 Code from this site was used as a guide to implement the favicon images on different devices.

 [Autoprefixer CSS Online](https://autoprefixer.github.io/) The output code from this automated test was used to correct the code that was already written by me.

+[Codepen.io](https://codepen.io/hanapiers/pen/EXNrGP) Code from this site was modified and used to present the modal after the form has been submitted.

+[Stackoverflow.com](https://stackoverflow.com/questions/16452699/how-to-reset-a-form-using-jquery-with-reset-method) Code from this post was used to reset the form after submitting.